lifo101/typeahead-bundle/README.md

     {% endblock %}
     ```

-* **(Optional)** Add `LifoTypeaheadBundle` to your assetic config. *This is only required if you want to include the typeahead javascript as part of your main site JS using assetic.*
+* **(Optional)** Add `LifoTypeaheadBundle` to your `app/config/config.yml`. *This is only required if you want to include the typeahead javascript as part of your main site JS using assetic.*

 ```yaml
 assetic:
     bundles: [ 'LifoTypeaheadBundle' ]
 ```

 ##How to use##

 Using the typeahead control is extremely simple.
-3 required fields are outlined below:
+The available options are outlined below:

 ```php
 $builder->add('user', 'entity_typeahead', array(